 At Carlowrie Castle, we are continually striving to make our working practices as conscious as possible.

-Discover our food-sourcing policies, our charitable work with RESTART, our patronage of emerging artists around the world, our carbon-offsetting initiatives, and our commitment to preserving local craft and design heritage for future generations.
+Discover our food-sourcing policies, our charitable work with RESTART and The Breakfast Bothy, our patronage of emerging artists around the world, our carbon-offsetting initiatives, and our commitment to preserving local craft and design heritage for future generations.

 At Carlowrie Castle, we combine the expertise of our award-winning chef with the best local ingredients.
 All our food produce is sustainably and transparently sourced within Scotland, some of it even grown in our own back garden!